Invite friends and family to read the obituary and add memories.

 On September 12, 1964 he married Janice Sue Counts in Clintwood, Virginia.
 She preceded him in death in 2002.

-Survivors include his three sons, Randall R. (Elaine) Robbins, Cassopolis, Michigan, Charles C. (Garnetta) Robbins, Jr., Goshen, and Eric M. (Tracy) Robbins, Albion, Indiana; seven grandchildren, Tabitha (Alfredo) Castillo, Dustin (Jessica) Robbins, Steven (Misty Waters) Robbins, Laura (Eric) Leeth, Brandon M. Evans, Brandon Blake Evans, and Carole (Nick) Fry; five great-grandchildren, Elias, Christian, Bella, Kyra, and Reinhart; and two brothers, Frank (Dorothy) Robbins, Middlebury, and Louis (Carol) Robbins, Onieda, Tennessee.
+Survivors include his three sons, Randall R. (Elaine) Robbins, Cassopolis, Michigan, Charles C. (Garnetta) Robbins, Jr., Goshen, and Eric M. (Tracy) Robbins, Albion, Indiana; seven grandchildren, Tabitha (Alfredo) Castillo, Dustin (Jessica) Robbins, Steven (Misty Waters) Robbins, Laura (Eric) Leeth, Brandon M. (Madisen Parker) Evans, Brandon Blake (Samantha Jones) Evans, and Carole (Nick) Fry; five great-grandchildren, Elias, Christian, Bella, Kyra, and Reinhart; and two brothers, Frank (Dorothy) Robbins, Middlebury, and Louis (Carol) Robbins, Onieda, Tennessee.

 Charles was a fixture of the local business community, dedicating over 40 years of his life to Montieth Tire.
 For more than 25 of those years, he served as the Store Manager, his dedication to his work was a testament to his character and his commitment to serving others.